buildpacks/docs/content/docs/reference/config/buildpack-config.md

     A list of mixins required on the stack images.

 - **`order`** _(list, optional)_\
-  A list of buildpack groups for the purpose of creating a [meta-buildpack][meta-buildpack].
+  A list of buildpack groups for the purpose of creating a [composite buildpack][composite buildpack] (sometimes referred to as a "meta buildpack").
 This list determines the order in which groups of buildpacks will be tested during detection. _If omitted, `targets` or `stacks` list must be present.
   Cannot be used in conjunction with `targets` or `stacks` list._